vvvv/The-Gray-Book/reference/extending/custom-regions.md

 # `CustomRegion` API based
 Since 2021.4 VL offers a way to build regions that have `Input Border Controlpoints` (BCP) and `Output BCPs`.
 And again: you can patch them.

 This is a powerful feature as it allows the end user stay in the flow.
 Getting data into or out of the region suddenly is effortless.

-Where Delegate-based Regions can get arbitrarily complex, only asking for a small detail via a delegate, Regions based on this CustomRegion API are typically focussing only on small tweaks.
+*Border control points connect the inside and outside, meaning the ‘hole’ you cut into your node cannot be arbitrary.
+In the delegate-based version, you could delegate anything to the user, exchanging data that only the user patch and your algorithm needed to know.
+With border control points, the inside and outside are conceptually more interconnected.*

 Here are some regions that showcase the CustomRegion API:
 * Comment